pdp10/sbpipe/docs/source/developer_manual.md

 #### pl
 The subpackage `sbpipe.pl` contains the class `Pipeline` in the file `pipeline.py`.
-This class represents a generic pipeline which is extended by SB pipe pipelines.
+This class represents a generic pipeline which is extended by SBpipe pipelines.
 These are organised in the following subpackages:

 - `create`: creates a new project
 - `ps1`: scan a model parameter, generate plots and report;